-In an effort to make our entire process green, natural, sustainable, insert other environmental buzzword, we use all natural, local, and whenever feasible, organic products.
+In an effort to make our entire process green, natural, and sustainable we use all natural, local, and whenever feasible, organic products.
 We produce little to no waste.
 We use Energy Star appliances and lights.
-We recycle our peanut oil in cars.
+We recycle our sunflower seed oil in cars.
 We’re just trying our best to make as little impact on your cholesterol and our planet as possible.

-We use local, fresh, natural, free-range, grass-fed and -finished beef and bison, both hand-seasoned with Boise Fry Company’s secret recipes.
+Our bison is local, fresh, natural, grass-fed and finished.
+Our beef is regional, fresh, natural, grass-fed, and grass and grain finished.
+Both are hand-seasoned and formed with Boise Fry Co’s secret recipes.
 Our vegan burgers are made with black bean and organic, fair-trade certified, and high protein quinoa.
 And our organic wholewheat potato buns are baked fresh every day.

 For the first time in our lives, we did our homework.
 We studied fry preparation methods from the beginning of fries until present.
 We tested cooking methods from New York to Paris.
 We debated serving methods.
 We took naps.
-And finally, after months of labor, we developed a fry that, though cosmopolitan in origin, is uniquely Idahoan and, most importantly, tasty.
-So whether you call them frites, taters, fries, or chips, we know you’ll enjoy the vegetable of our labor.
+After months of labor, we developed a fry that is uniquely Idahoan, and most importantly tasty.
+So whether you call them frites, taters, fries, or chips we know you’ll enjoy the vegetable of our labor.

-Here’s the method we developed: First, we buy the finest and freshest potatoes available.
-Secondly, and oh so tenderly, we prep each potato, which takes up to five steps and a half hour.
-Thirdly, we fry the potatoes in natural, healthy peanut oil.
-Finally, you choose from our homemade seasonings, spritzers, and dipping sauces to coat your fries.
+Here’s the method we developed: We obtain the finest and freshest potatoes available from M&M Heath Farms in Buhl, Idaho.
+We prepare each potato, with love, and follow a strict regiment to ensure each fry retains its quality and amazing flavor.
+All our potatoes are fried in natural GMO-free sunflower oil, and are unsalted so you get to choose from any of our homemade seasonings and dipping sauces.
 So, for example, you could dip your curly Yukon gold fry, spritzered with malt vinegar and sprinkled with smoked sea salt, in blueberry ketchup.
 Or dip an unsalted home-style sweet potato fry in chipotle aioli.
 We have as many variations as you have personalities – over 100,000 in fact.